backdrop-contrib/menu_attach_block/README.txt

   <li class="menu-346 first">
     <a href="/node/1">Node</a>
+    <a href="# " class="menu-attach-block-drop-link">More</a>
       <div class="menu-attach-block">
       // block HTML goes here
      </div>
   </li>

+Some basic JavaScript and CSS is included, which is designed for use with horizontal menus.
+You can override the Javascript by altering Drupal.behaviors.menu_attach_block.

 Embedded blocks respect block page and permissions settings.